-"Person" means a person that engages in electricity generation.
+"Person" means a person that engages in electricity and heat generation.

-- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.40 - ON.45, in an emission report prepared for a calendar year in respect of electricity generation at a facility.
+- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.40 ON.45, in an emission report prepared for a calendar year in respect of electricity generation at a facility.
 For fuel combustion and flaring emissions from electricity generation, the person shall report using ON.20. - (b) Total annual quantity of CO2 emissions from acid gas scrubbing, expressed in tonnes (t). - (c) Total annual consumption of limestone or other sorbent, by sorbent type, expressed in tonnes (t).

 - (a) Calculation of CO2 Emissions.
 The person shall calculate CO2 emissions from electricity and heat generation using ON.23. - (b) Calculation of CH4 and N2O Emissions.
-The person shall calculate CH4 and N2O emissions from electricity generation using ON.24. - (c) Calculation of CO2 Emissions from Acid Gas Scrubbing.
-The person that uses acid gas scrubbers or adds an acid gas reagent to the combustion unit shall calculate CO2 emissions from fuel combustion using the GGQM in section 7.C of GGQR.
+The person shall calculate CH4 and N2O emissions from electricity and heat generation using ON.24. - (c) Calculation of CO2 Emissions from Acid Gas Scrubbing.
+The person that uses acid gas scrubbers or adds an acid gas reagent to the combustion unit shall calculate CO2 emissions using the GGQM in section 7.C of the GGQR.

-- (a) A person that is required to monitor fuel consumption pursuant to this SQM or is using CEMS shall do so in accordance with ON.25. - (b) CO2 Emissions from Acid Gas Scrubbing.
-A person that is required to use acid gas scrubbers is required to measure the parameters required in section 7.D(2) of GGQR.
+- (a) The person that is required to monitor fuel consumption pursuant to this SQM or is using a CEMS shall do so in accordance with ON.25. - (b) The person that is required to report CO2 emission from acid gas scrubbers or acid gas reagent is required to measure the parameters required in section 7.D(2) of the GGQR.